 ShoppingSouth Coast Plaza, 3333 Bristol St. at I-405, may be the area’s most popular shopping and dining destination.
-You’ll find five major department stores—Bloomingdale's, Macy’s, Nordstrom, Saks Fifth Avenue and Sears—and more than 280 boutiques and shops at this upscale retail center, along with numerous restaurants.
+You’ll find four major department stores—Bloomingdale's, Macy’s, Nordstrom and Saks Fifth Avenue—and more than 250 boutiques and shops at this upscale retail center, along with numerous restaurants.

 The LAB Anti-Mall, 2930 Bristol St., offers a youth-oriented alternative to South Coast Plaza.
 A number of eclectic one-of-a-kind stores are clustered here.
 More than 1,000 merchants set up shop at the Orange County Market Place, an outdoor swap meet open Saturdays and Sundays at Orange County Fair & Events Center.